rwblokzijl/Msc-thesis-EuroToken/thesis.md

 - The openness of its access vs the prevention of malicious activity

+Case for openness

+Case for control

+Requirements:

+Openness - No central servers for the core functioning of the network. (transfer without saction)

+Control - Central rules that determine the validity of funds based on the source of the transaction. (identity should be verifiable)

-### Privacy vs Security
+### Privacy vs Policability

-- The privacy of its users vs the ability of the state to track malicious behaviour
+- The privacy of the users vs the ability of the state to track malicious behaviour

+Case for privacy

+Case for security

+Requirements:

+Privacy - Future support for encrypting transactions while allowing for ZK-proofs for verifying availability of funds.

+Policability - the ability to see information about a transaction regardless of the encryption

+Finding a balance in this is not a trivial task.

-### Central control vs free market guarantees
+### Central control vs self regulation

 - The economic tools provided to the central bank vs the natural price development of the market

+Case for central control based on current politics.

+Case for free market, new democratic backbone.

+Central control - Allow the minting of new coins by the central bank, akin to QE

+Self regulation - Build in features that guarantee market invariants, like a set inflation based on trackers.
+Or minting as a joint decision of many parties, possibly DAO style.
+Possibly a democratic system in the system, based on identity, separate from nation politics.
+Possibly deferring voting to financial institutions.

 ## Summary

 Deriving from the fundamental requirements of money the following requirements for the EuroToken system have been determined:

-Functional
-- Secure
-- Scalabile
-- Available

-Political
-- Tyranny resistance
-- Privacy aware

-Internal conflict, no right answer, new area for humanity, much opportunity, but much can go wrong.
+The system must:

+- Allow the user to transfer funds to other users
+- Allow the user to store funds for a period of time
+- Have a mechanism to maintain the value of 1 token at 1 euro
+- Maintain the uniformity/fungibility of the token
+- Be theoretically scalable to billions of users
+- Be completely digital and automated
+- Be secure against double-spend attacks

+The system should be expandable to allow:

+- An integrated identity mechanism that verifies users and makes them accountable
+- Mechanisms to hide the details of any transaction
+- Mechanisms to bind network properties and rules to a democratic mechanism

 # State of the art